 Recommendation 2B: The IGO Work Track recommends that IGO Complainants (as defined under the proposed modifications to the UDRP and URS Rules) be exempt from the requirement to agree to submit to Mutual Jurisdiction when filing a complaint under the UDRP or URS.

-Recommendation 2C: The IGO Work Track recommends that the following be added to the UDRP and URS in order to serve as a judicial review of an initial dispute resolution determination.
+Recommendation 2C: The IGO Work Track recommends that the following be added to the UDRP and URS in order to accommodate a review of an initial dispute resolution determination.

 Binding Arbitration Following the Initial Panel Determination